UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

     len(seq[-b:]) == b

-There are very many fewer "off by one" errors as a result.
+There are many fewer "off by one" errors as a result.

 More on Slicing
 ---------------

-Slicing takes a third argument: ``step`` which controls which items are
+Slicing takes a third argument: ``step`` which controls which items are returned:
-returned:

 .. code-block:: ipython